 Everyone who has the right to vote in Swedish elections can vote from abroad, either by voting in advance at a polling station or by postal vote.
 However, it is never possible to vote on the election day itself from abroad.

 If you are in the UK, you will be able to vote in advance at our embassy, at one of our consulates, or at one of our polling stations.
-Please our see opening hours for advance voting.
+Please see our opening hours for advance voting.

 On the Swedish Election Authority's website you will find more information about who has the right to vote, how you can vote and how to register to the electoral roll: Voting from abroad | Valmyndigheten